Grants and Funding

 $10,000 grants for grassroots summer projects anywhere in the world which promote peace and address the root causes of conflict among parties.
 We encourage applicants to use their creativity to design projects and employ innovative techniques for engaging project participants in ways that focus on conflict resolution, reconciliation, building understanding and breaking down barriers, which cause conflict, and finding solutions for resolving conflict and maintaining peace.

-2015 Davis Projects for Peace website with FAQ's and application form (2016 details will be announced soon)
+2016 Davis Projects for Peace website with FAQ's and application form (2017 details will be available by November 1, 2016)

 Other Social Impact and Entrepreneurship Grants for Wesleyan Students

 There are a number of grants and awards offered by other offices at Wesleyan for students pursuing ventures, internships, and projects related to social justice, activism, sustainability, education, health, international development, and other fields of impact.
 Those include the EQV Internship Fund, Hartford Steam Boiler Internship, Surdna Foundation Internship Program, Thomas M. Arndt Internship Program, and Kevin Sanborn ’87 Internship (all described here), The Ganbarg Internship Program, The Okrent Memorial Grant for Social Justice, Miller Family Foundation Prize, and Christopher Brodigan Award.